Naveen2070/algo/README.md

 - Simple and easy-to-understand syntax for writing pseudo code.
 - Intuitive and minimalistic interface.

+## Prerequisites

+Before using Algo, ensure you have Node.js installed on your system.
+You can download and install Node.js from the official website: [Node.js](https://nodejs.org/)

 ## Getting Started

 To get started with Algo, follow these steps: